-Moonshine Trail - (Note: This trail is currently closed for removal of downed trees from recent storms.)1.5 miles, this trail is located near the chalets and can be entered from the park road or from directly behind the last chalet.
+Moonshine Trail - 1.5 miles, this trail is located near the chalets and can be entered from the park road or from directly behind the last chalet.
 The trail connects with the Loop Trail below the chalets and passes the old still site, crossing the park road leading to the lodge.
 This path is Moderate.

 Lickskillet Trail - 2.5 miles, this trail connects the campground to Town Creek and follows an old Indian path dating back to the early 1800's when Cherokee Indians inhabited the region.
 The trail comes out on Highway 227 just before the Town Creek Bridge, crossing the main park road and a service road.
 Large beech trees, spring wildflowers, and beautiful fall foliage makes this trail a treat year-round.
 Add mileage to this trail by taking a loop from the campground to the Meredith Trail to the Seale Trail and winding back up in the campground, for a total of 4 miles.
 This path is Moderate.